2023 Best Value International Relations & Security Bachelor's Degree Schools

 Full International Relations & National Security at SUNY Cortland Report

-Liberty University landed the #14 spot in the 2023 rankings for the best value bachelor’s degree international relations and national security programs.
+With a ranking of #14, Liberty University did quite well on this year’s best value schools for international relations and national security students working on their bachelor’s degree.
 Located in the city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.

 Liberty University undergraduate students pay an average of $16,160 in tuition and fees each year.

-Out-of-state tuition fees for undergraduate students at FIU are $18,963 per year.
+FIU undergraduate students pay an average of $18,963 in tuition and fees each year.
 The average amount in student loans that international relations majors at FIU take out while working on their Bachelor's Degree is $21,948.

 Out-of-state tuition fees for undergraduate students at USF Tampa are $17,324 per year.
 International Relations majors at USF Tampa take out an average of $19,724 in student loans while working on their Bachelor's Degree.

-With a ranking of #17, Florida State University did quite well on this year’s best value schools for international relations and national security students working on their bachelor’s degree.
-Located in the city of Tallahassee, Florida State is a public school with a very large student population.
+Florida State University did quite well in this year’s ranking of the best places for international relations and national security students to get a bachelor’s degree.
+It came in at #17 on the list.
+Located in the midsize city of Tallahassee, Florida State is a public college with a fairly large student population.

 Florida State undergraduate students pay an average of $21,683 in tuition and fees each year.
 The average amount in student loans that international relations majors at Florida State take out while working on their Bachelor's Degree is $19,446.
 The average monthly payment of a loan this size is about $173, assuming that the borrower is on a 10-year repayment plan.

-Full International Relations & National Security at Florida State University Report
+Read full report on International Relations & National Security at Florida State University

-Indiana University of Pennsylvania - Main Campus ranked #17 on this year’s Best Value International Relations & Security Bachelor’s Degree Schools list.
-IUP is a medium-sized public school located in the town of Indiana.
+Indiana University of Pennsylvania - Main Campus did quite well in this year’s ranking of the best places for international relations and national security students to get a bachelor’s degree.
+It came in at #17 on the list.
+IUP is a medium-sized public school located in the distant town of Indiana.

 The average tuition and fees for an out-of-state undergraduate student at IUP are $18,897 a year.

-Read full report on International Relations & National Security at Webster University
+Full International Relations & National Security at Webster University Report

 The average tuition and fees for an out-of-state undergraduate student at JMU are $29,564 a year.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $466.